jakeprobst/hella-color-mode/Readme.md

 (hella-color-mode)
 (hella-color-set-regex "[a-zA-Z_][a-zA-Z0-9_]*")
 ```
-Modify hella-color-set-regex for whatever you want to be colored
+Modify hella-color-set-regex for whatever you want to be colored.
 To modify the colors just edit the file manually.
 I'll fix that later maybe.